 Implementation of the EOR concept involves both an individual and a company, as reflected in the Global Standard.
 Knight Piésold clarifies these relationships by using the term “EOR Company” to refer to the Knight Piésold operating company that enters into a contract with an Owner to provide EOR services.
 The individual EOR is appointed by the EOR Company, subject to the Owner’s approval, to act on behalf of Knight Piésold to provide technical advice and leadership to the Owner.

-In addition to Ridlen, fellow Director David Morgan (Knight Piésold Australia) and former Director Tom Kerr (Knight Piésold Canada) had contributed to the white paper, together with input from the company’s leading tailings dam specialists around the world.
+In addition to Ridlen, fellow Director David Morgan of Knight Piésold Australia and former Director Tom Kerr of Knight Piésold Canada had contributed to the white paper, together with input from the company’s leading tailings dam specialists around the world.
 The white paper is consistent with the latest guidance from the International Council on Mining and Metals, the Mining Association of Canada, the International Commission on Large Dams, and similar organizations.